mrpilot2/aide/README.md

 ### How to release

-This project uses [Release please](https://github.com/googleapis/release-please) Github action to automatically create releases.
+This project uses [Release please](https://github.com/googleapis/release-please) GitHub action to automatically create releases.

 The following steps are required to create a release:
+1. Make sure the latest commit on ``develop`` passes all checks
-1. Merge the latest change from ``develop`` into ``main`` branch
+2. Merge the latest change from ``develop`` into ``main`` branch
-2. Merge the automatically created pull request
+3. Merge the automatically created pull request after it passes all checks